dtr-org/unit-e-desktop/CONTRIBUTING.md

 # Contributing guidelines

-See the [UnitE contributing
+See the [unit-e contributing
 guidelines](https://github.com/dtr-org/unit-e/blob/master/CONTRIBUTING.md).
 We
-follow the same process for the desktop UI as we do for all other UnitE software.
+follow the same process for the desktop UI as we do for all other Unit-e software.

 There is one notable difference.
 The desktop UI is licensed under the GPLv2 not